Do you know what’s the best position to poop in when constipated?

 Let’s face it: most of us aren’t eating the recommended amount of vegetables.
-Most common causes of constipation is poor diet and not enough exercise.
+The most common cause of constipation is poor diet and not enough exercise.

 Most of us aren’t drinking enough water either.
-These two things along with improper toilet posture creates hard, dry poo that’s as you know very hard to push out.
+These two things along with improper toilet posture create hard, dry poo that’s as you know very hard to push out.

 Several factors contribute to the development of hemorrhoids.
 Straining when having a crap doesn’t help especially if you’re constipated.

 Increased blood flow of pregnancy creates this uncomfortable problem for many women.

 Hemorrhoids are inflamed anal varicose veins that have swollen because of our need to push excessively to get those hard stools to pass.
 They can be exceptionally painful.